modio/modio-docs/public/en-us/web-services/marketplace/studio-as-purchase-server.md

 - The player disputes the payment with their payment provider, resulting in a chargeback.
 - The player has received their money back for the purchase of the entitlement against the platform store however their platform store purchases have not been sync'd to mod.io.

-In this event, there is no need to send any clawback events to mod.io as the mapped entitlement was never synced to mod.io there will be no record of the transaction as the player was never issued any Virtual Tokens.
+In this event, there is no need to send any clawback events to mod.io as the mapped entitlement was never synced to mod.io there will be no record of the transaction as the player was never issued any Virtual Currency.

 ### Sending clawback data to mod.io

-Once your system has received the clawback events from the platform, you should forward them to mod.io to take any action against already-allocated virtual tokens.
+Once your system has received the clawback events from the platform, you should forward them to mod.io to take any action against already-allocated virtual currency.

 #### Request